lshumlich/bv-app/README.md

     * py app.py
     * In the browser: localhost:5000
     * test in browser with this [link to localhost:5000!](http://localhost:5000)
-    * note that the hostname should be your computer's name
+    * note that the hostname should be your computer's name.

 1. Build the Docker container locally and test
     * In VSCode in the Explorer / Project view; right-click on the file named **Dockerfile** and select the **Build Image...** option.